 In this letter we discuss the validity of the ergodicity hypothesis in theories of violent relaxation in long-range interacting systems.
 We base our reasoning on the Hamiltonian mean-field model and show that the lifetime of quasi-stationary states resulting from the violent relaxation does not allow the system to reach a complete mixed state.
 We also discuss the applicability of a generalization of the central-limit theorem.
 In this context, we show that no attractor exists in distribution space for the sum of velocities of a particle other than the Gaussian distribution.
 The long-range nature of the interaction leads in fact to a new instance of sluggish convergence to a Gaussian distribution.

-PACS: 02.50.-r – Probability theory, stochastic processes, and statistics / 05.20.Dd – Kinetic theory / 05.90.+m – Other topics in statistical physics, thermodynamics, and nonlinear dynamical systems.
+PACS: 02.50.-r – Probability theory, stochastic processes, and statistics / 05.20.Dd – Kinetic theory / 05.90.+m – Other topics in statistical physics, thermodynamics, and nonlinear dynamical systems

-© EPLA 2008
+© EPLA, 2008

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.